Water Site Security Fencing

 Water site security checklist

 Letting authorised personnel in, and keeping unauthorised visitors out is a basic tenet of site security.
-Automated access control will play a pivotal role in addressing this need.
+Automated access control plays a pivotal role in addressing this need.
 Any automated gates or barriers which are installed must be CE accredited to ensure compliance with current standards and regulations.
 In addition, the company responsible for the installation should be capable of offering ongoing maintenance to ensure any access control devices remain safe and effective.
 Site workers on foot should be given a separate pedestrian access point to the main vehicular automated gate.
 All automated gates and barriers should be installed in line with current Gate Safe and DHF guidelines to ensure the appropriate safety protocol is adhered to.